MateuszZalewski0311/Monte-Carlo_Checkers/README.md

   * Human - DONE
   * Fully Random - DONE
   * MCTS on CPU - Partially DONE
-  * MCTS on CUDA - TODO
+  * MCTS on CUDA - DONE - for small number of simulations